rmaniv/jury-theorems/README.md

 [Source: Wikipedia](https://en.wikipedia.org/wiki/Jury_theorem)

-The `condorcet` function in `theorems.py` plots probability of correct majority decision against the probability of correctness for an indedependent voter.
-One can use either the Monte Carlo simulation or the deterministic approach.
-The Monte Carlo simulation is, for obvious reasons, is always slower than the deterministic approach for any reasonable accuracy and increasingly slow for more accurate plots.
+In the `theorems` package, the `plot` function within `condorcet.py` generates a graph of the probability of a correct majority decision as a function of an independent voter's probability of being correct.
+Users have the option to employ either a Monte Carlo simulation or a deterministic approach.
+The Monte Carlo simulation is, obviously, inherently slower than the deterministic approach at achieving any reasonable accuracy and slows down further as the required accuracy increases.

 <p align="center">
   <img src="https://github.com/vinamrsachdeva/jury-theorems/blob/main/sim_results/condorcet/condorcet_montecarlo.png" width="48%" />